VA seeks to reduce GI Bill payment delays after IT woes

 WASHINGTON (AP) — The Department of Veterans Affairs on Thursday promised to try to speed up payments to thousands of veterans after delays caused by information technology problems.

-"We are working diligently to minimize these delays affecting GI Bill students," Paul Lawrence, VA's undersecretary for benefits, said in a statement.
+"We are working diligently to minimize these delays affecting GI Bill students," said Paul Lawrence, VA's undersecretary for benefits.
+"We're frustrated that we don't have a solution in place."

-Last year, President Donald Trump signed off on the biggest boost in GI benefits in a decade, but the legislation did not take into account the additional time or finances needed to upgrade VA's aging IT systems in order to process claims.
+Last year, President Donald Trump signed off on the biggest boost in GI benefits in a decade, but the legislation did not fully take into account the additional time needed to upgrade VA's aging IT systems in order to process claims.
 The expanded benefits took effect this fall.

 Among the GI Bill changes was a provision that offered monthly housing stipends to veterans based on the ZIP codes of the campus where they attend the most classes, rather than defaulting to the main campuses.
 That meant a change to the IT systems for hundreds of thousands of GI Bill recipients.